By Pranay Dewani Jan. 25, 2020

 But, really, what does patriotism mean?
 Does it lie in adhering to the Constitution, which turns 71 this year?
 Does it lie in calling someone “anti national” and fixing them a ticket to Pakistan for differing with the government they elected?
 Of course, the correct answer is, patriotism means blasting “Suno Gaur Se Duniya Walon” every R-Day and I-Day.

 Bollywood has played its part in defining the idea of patriotism.
-This Republic Day we revisit a few films that uphold the idea of democracy and the role we all play in its functioning.
+We revisit a few loved films that redefine deshbhakti for this age.

 Rang De Basanti (2006): Fourteen years ago, a film showed us the power of politically aware youth and galvanised an entire generation.
 Rakeysh Omprakash Mehra’s Rang De Basanti combined the coming-of-age genre with a healthy dose of patriotism, questioned corruption and heralded the dawn of large-scale peaceful protests in the form of candle-light marches.
 It helped bolster political discussion and contributed to the creation of a socially responsible netizen.
 Later that year, the verdict in the Jessica Lal case would be pronounced, thanks in no small measure to the pressure built by the kind of candle-light marches we saw in the film.
 Can a straight line be drawn between the two?
 Perhaps.